 Ensuring the integrity of our local councils is a shared responsibility.
 The Local Government Inspectorate ensures all Victorian local councils follow the Local Government Act, while our colleagues at the Independent Broad-based Anti-corruption Commission (IBAC) and the Victorian Ombudsman investigate corruption, services and other facets of council operations.
 Beyond these agencies, it is also the personal responsibility of all Victorians to report suspected wrongdoing.

 This new video is the latest collaboration between Victoria’s integrity agencies and the VEC, and it is representative of the increased communication across the sector.
-Former Chief Municipal Inspector David Wolf has also published a piece on our ongoing collaboration in the integrity in his new capacity as a Deputy Commissioner at IBAC.
+Former Chief Municipal Inspector David Wolf has also published a piece on our ongoing collaboration in the integrity space in his new capacity as a Deputy Commissioner at IBAC.

 All Victorians are encouraged to raise issues when they arise by whichever means is most convenient: email, phone, or directly via each website.